Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift GitOps/multiple-values-files.md

 ## User-Defined Applications

-To use multiple values files with the user-defined aargo application method, your file structure should look something like the following:
+To use multiple values files with the user-defined Argo CD application method, your file structure should look something like the following:

 ![Basics Tab Configuration](../img/Private%20Helm%20Registry/multiple-values-helm-app.png)